Churchill Mining

 Churchill Mining Plc is a mining corporation from London, United Kingdom.
 Its main activity is coal mining.
 It is listed on the Alternative Investment Market (AIM) of the London Stock Exchange since April 2005.
+David F Quinlivan is the executive chairman of Churchill Mining.

 The Supreme Court of Indonesia rejected an appeal by Churchill Mining to get compensation for a coal project that the company says was unfairly seized.
 Churchill Mining has a significant thermal coal development project located in the East Kutai Regency of Kalimantan, Indonesia.

 It also is active in Australia.
-David F Quinlivan is the executive chairman of Churchill Mining.
 The company wants to be active in coal mining in Kutai National Park, which is a major menace to orangutans.

+Churchill appealed to the International Center for Settlement of Investment Disputes, asking $1.3 billion in damages.
+Indonesia was able to demonstrate that Churchill's licensed were forged, and the ICSID ruled against Churchill.